 Tickets are sold through the Great Journeys New Zealand website.
 There are two classes available:

-• Scenic class — comfortable seats with large panoramic windows, access to the open observation carriage, and the onboard cafe car.
-This is what I travelled in and it was excellent.
+- Scenic class – comfortable seats with large panoramic windows, access to the open observation carriage, and the onboard cafe car.
+This is what I travelled in.

 Check current ticket prices on the Great Journeys New Zealand website.
 Group bookings qualify for a discount – check the booking page for current group rates.
 Book as far ahead as you can in summer (December–February) – the train sells out, particularly on weekends and during the holiday period.